TheInsayn/evade/README.md

 It stems from an ancient hobby project which I've written in school times, that has been improved and totally reworked from ground up.
 You can find the original WinForms code in `evade_forms.zip`.

+I've used dotnetcore3.1, I hope it will run on your computer.

 ### About the game
 The game is simple.
 You are a (yellow) rectangle and are trying to avoid (red) falling blocks.